-Keep it to seven outfits: Never pack more than a week’s worth of clothing, even if you are taking an extended vacation.
+Keep It to Seven Outfits: Never pack more than a week’s worth of clothing, even if you are taking an extended vacation.
 You can have your laundry done at the hotel or, better yet, do it yourself at a local laundromat as a wonderful way to meet and chat with locals.
 In a pinch, you can wash essentials in your hotel room sink and hang them to dry for the next day.

-Layer up en route: Plane cabins are cold, so take advantage of your travel wardrobe.
+Layer Up En Route: Plane cabins are cold, so take advantage of your travel wardrobe.
 Wear a favorite tee, layer on a cozy zip hoodie, then top it off with your travel jacket.
 It’s a good idea to wear your heaviest shoes, such as comfortable hiking boots, while you are in transit because they take up a lot of space and are cumbersome to pack.

-Take a test run: Once your bags are packed, carry them up and down the stairs in your home, bring them out to your car and load them in the trunk.
+Take a Test Run: Once your bags are packed, carry them up and down the stairs in your home, bring them out to your car, and load them in the trunk.
 Imagine yourself doing those things the likely number of times your trip will require.
 Then, if you feel tired just thinking about it, see if you can jettison a half pound more.

-Ideally, traveling is a wonderful, enlightening, relaxing, fulfilling adventure.
-But, the simple truth is, it can be also be stressful.
+Ideally, traveling is a wonderful, enlightening, relaxing, and fulfilling adventure.
+But, the simple truth is, it can also be stressful.
 Following the above tips, however, is sure to lighten your load and your spirit for the journey ahead.